Interested in tracking time in Trello?

-So if you want to know how your employees spend their time on Trello tasks, you’ll have to integrate this project management app with a third-party time tracking tool.
+So if you want to know how your employees spend their time on Trello tasks, you’ll have to integrate this project management app with a third-party time tracking tool like Time Doctor.

 In this article, we’ll tell you why you should track Trello time, and show you the best time tracking tool to use for that.
 We’ll also give you an insight into five key features of Trello.